 Chinese vs Mandarin

-Chinese and Mandarin are commonly misunderstood as one and the same, and are usually interchanged when referred to.
-There’s obviously a relation between Chinese and Mandarin, however, the distinction between Chinese and Mandarin is quite clear.
+As Chinese and Mandarin are commonly misunderstood as one and the same and are sometimes used interchangeably, knowing the difference between Chinese and Mandarin is valuable.
+There is obviously a relationship between Chinese and Mandarin, however, the distinction between Chinese and Mandarin is quite clear.
 Chinese or Mandarin, they are widely spoken in China and Taiwan.
-But do we know how to distinguish one from the other?
+However, do we know how to distinguish one from the other?

-It is common among non-Chinese people to refer to the language spoken in China and Taiwan as “Chinese”.
-They do not understand the language and so they collectively call it that.
-Chinese refers to the standard language largely spoken in those countries in a much broader sense.
+It is common among non-Chinese people to refer to the language spoken in China and Taiwan simply as Chinese.
+They do not understand the language and so it is quite convenient to refer to it as such.
+Chinese is the term that refers to the standard language largely spoken in these countries in a much broader sense.
 It is part of the Sino-Tibetan family of languages.
-Under it, are its subdivision of languages or dialects of regional varieties which popularly includes Mandarin, Wu, Cantonese (Yue) and Min.
+Under it are its subdivision of languages or dialects of regional varieties which popularly includes Mandarin, Wu, Cantonese (Yue) and Min.
 Each dialect is spoken specifically on certain regions in China with its own characteristics, spoken or written.

 As mentioned, Mandarin is one dialect of Chinese language.
-The name “Mandarin” is imitative of the language of the imperial court of Beijing.
-Also known as Standard Chinese or Modern Standard Chinese, Mandarin is the official language of mainland China and Taiwan and is spoken in the northern, central and south western regions of China.
-It is used far and wide that it is the adopted language in government, entertainment industry and education.
+The name Mandarin is imitative of the language of the imperial court of Beijing.
+Also known as Standard Chinese or Modern Standard Chinese, Mandarin is the official language of mainland China and Taiwan and is spoken in the northern, central and southwestern regions of China.
+It is used far and wide that it is the adopted language of the government, entertainment industry and education.

 • Chinese is a broad language term that encompasses more than just a single dialect, branching from Sino-Tibetan family of languages.

-• Chinese language is a family of languages under which is Mandarin, also known as Standard Chinese, that’s been used by majority of the population in China and Taiwan.
+• Chinese language is a family of languages under which falls Mandarin, also known as Standard Chinese, that is been used by majority of the population in China and Taiwan.

-• Regardless of the number of dialects under the Chinese language, most non-Chinese normally refers to them only as “Chinese”.
+• Regardless of the number of dialects under the Chinese language, most non-Chinese normally refers to all these dialects only as Chinese.